Sweet Pongal, How to Make Sweet Pongal Recipe, Jaggery Pongal Recipe

 Note: Add jaggery syrup after the rice is almost cooked because if you add it before rice will not cook properly

 - Sweet Pongal is ready.
-Serve hot in two cups with a spoon of ghee.

 - Mung bean has an excellent source of many minerals, such as calcium, iron and potassium.

 - It is popular as the perfect food for reducing weight

 - It is a rich source of protein and fiber

 - Jaggery is made in the natural way and no chemicals are used for its processing

 - Magnesium present in jaggery strengthens our nervous system

 - Jaggery also along with selenium which acts as an antioxidant

 - Potassium and low amount of sodium present in jaggery helps maintain the acid balance in the body cells

 - Cashew nuts also have a fatty acid, which lower the risk of heart disease